OlafenwaMoses/DeepStack_ExDark/README.md

-# Create API and Detect Logos
+# Create API and Detect Objects

 The Trained Model can detect the following objects in dark/night images and videos.